jadecobra/python_tdd_exercises/source/exceptions/exception_handling/exception_handling_tests.rst

     AssertionError: TypeError not raised

-  because :ref:`TypeError` is NOT raised since the :ref:`function<what is a function?>` call matches the definition.
+  because :ref:`TypeError<what causes TypeError?>` is NOT raised since the :ref:`function<what is a function?>` call matches the definition.
 I undo the change

   .. code-block:: python
     :linenos: